zohaibshahid26/Prototype-FYDP/README.md

-# Fall Detection System Prototype
+# EALTH - SMART HEALTHCARE AND MONITORING SYSTEM

 ## Overview

-This prototype demonstrates a fall detection system using a fine-tuned MoViNet model.
+This prototype demonstrates a fall detection system using a fine-tuned MoViNet model,Report Generation and Mental Health Analysis.
 The system includes a web application for live detection and video upload analysis, a demonstration of the model's performance, and the model itself.

 ## Directory Structure